Business, Management & MBA Degrees: What Can I Do With a Degree in Business?

 Financing Education

 But there are plenty of other ways to finance your education that don’t have to leave you in debt.
-The Free Application for Federal Student Aid (FAFSA) is the first step, which will determine your level of financial need for federal Pell Grants.
-Pell Grants do not have to be repaid; neither does money earned through the Federal Work Study program, in which students work for the college or university in exchange for tuition money.
+The Free Application for Federal Student Aid (FAFSA) is the first step.
+This will determine your level of financial need for federal Pell Grants.
+Pell Grants do not have to be repaid.
+Neither does money earned through the Federal Work Study program.
+Here, students work for the college or university in exchange for tuition money.
 And of course, scholarships do not have to be paid back either, whether need-based, merit-based, or some other form.

 (check out: Top 25 Tuition Free Colleges)